Hyunjung-agLee/hyunjung-aglee/_pages/research.md

 author_profile: true
 ---

-* Strategic Redundancies in Food Labels and Claims: Do They Inform or Mislead Consumers? *(Job Market Paper)*
+* Strategic Redundancies in Sustainability Labels and Claims: Do They Inform or Mislead Consumers? *(Job Market Paper)*
 * Complementarity or Substitutability of Positive Sustainability Messaging in Modern Retail Markets: Can Certified Labels Better Inform Consumers than Manufacturer and Retailer Claims?
 * Affordable Sustainability?
 The Role of Combined Sustainability Labels and Claims in Shaping Market Reach and Consumer Inclusion